|

 option of re-sampling the output file to a different sample

 rate and optional simultaneous audio and file output.
+See our friends at Beagle SQL as well.

 - June